alvin0/redis-model/README.md

 ```

-### Inserts With Array
+### Insert Statements
-> To solve the issue of inserting multiple items into a table, you can use the inserts function.
+To solve the issue of inserting multiple items into a table, you can use the inserts function.
 It will perform the insert within a transaction to ensure a rollback in case of errors that you may not be aware of.
 It is recommended to use array chunk to ensure performance.

 ```php
 use App\RedisModels\User;